LinuxNerdBTW/bspwm-dotfiles/README.md

 <https://github.com/jonaburg/picom.git>

 After installation no need to configure there is already a configuratiion file exists on `.config/picom/picom.conf` if you have glone my repo .. and you will get blured , rounded corner window automatically .. you can edit this file to change the corner radius , opacity and blur strength etc ..
+### Shell Customization
+   * Bash shell -> Starship Prompt
+      * For installing starship prompt : go to this link and install it 👉 https://starship.rs/
+   * Zsh shell -> ohmyzsh
+      * For installing ohmyzsh : go to this link and install it 👉 https://ohmyz.sh/
+   * Fish shell -> ohmyfish
+      * For installing ohmyfish : go to this link and install it 👉 https://github.com/oh-my-fish/oh-my-fish

 <b> This Configuratiion is the fork of archcraft dotfiles and many other themes and configuration files ... </b>
 archcraft dot files here 👇🏼